asimabbas31/seh/README.md

 Annotations:        <none>
 Status:             Running
  ```
+Key Features of APM tool:
+Key APM features:

+- Monitor app performance by response times, user satisfaction, etc
+- Understand performance based on application dependencies
+- Identify slowest and most used web requests
+- Monitor key web requests or transactions
+- Identify slowest and most used SQL queries
+- Monitor the performance of specific SQL queries

 For Application/System/Network Monitriong there are multiple opensource tools avaible like nagios, zabbix, cacti.
 I am using Zabbix for the monitriong.
 Using the guide https://computingforgeeks.com/how-to-install-zabbix-server-4-0-on-centos-7/ .
 You can configure the Zabbix for your system.
 Also we can use the Kubernetes Dashboard for monitriong.

 ![alt text](https://github.com/asimabbas31/seh/blob/asimabbas31-desgin/zabbix.png)

+There are othe paid tools using that you can drill down the issues for debbuging.
+Like in Appdynamic it very easy to monitor the business transcation and route of the transcation with database calls.